-We find the 0.047 relief depth shown here is best (K152).
-Shallower ones will stamp a crisper design but K152 is better if pigment will be used to highlight the recesses.
-For some things it can be valuable to put border around the outside of a design so that when the stamp is pressed hard into the clay, the edges do not smear outward.
-These do not actually need to be stuck to a piece of wood, just lay them face down on the clay and use a wooden block to press them.
-Because they are flexible it is easy to peel them out.
+We find the 0.047 relief depth shown here is best (K152), especially when pigment is used to highlight the recesses.
+It can be valuable to put a border around the outside so edges do not smear outward when pressing.
+These flexible plates do not need to be stuck to a piece of wood, just lay them face down on the clay and use a wooden block to press them down.
 When the clay is stiff enough no parting agent is needed.
-The cost: In 2022 the minimum charge is $35 for about 50 square inches.
-They accept PDF and insight-live.com/glossary/194">bit image files and the shopping cart enables previewing.
-The cart might generate CMYK plates (four of them for process color printing), just remove the CMY ones and keep the K (black).
+The cost: In 2024 the minimum charge is $37.5 for 50 square inches.
+They have an highly streamlined checkout that accepts PDF and AI vector files.
+The cart might generate all four CMYK plates, remove the CMY ones and keep the K (black).
 The most common mistake is having too much detail or too small printing.
-Or forgetting to make them reverse-reading.
-It is best to make your images using vector graphic software like Illustrator or Inkscape.
+Or, forgetting to make them reverse-reading.
+It is best to make your images using vector graphic software like Illustrator, Inkscape, CorelDraw, etc.

 Pages that reference this post in the Digitalfire Reference Library:

-Example of a logo done using a polymer plate, Cone 6 stoneware coffee mug with a letterpress-made stamp, Letterpress plates: Design for the draft, Boxcar Press website, 3D Printing a Clay Cookie Cutter-Stamper
+Example of a logo done using a polymer plate, Cone 6 stoneware coffee mug with a letterpress-made stamp, Letterpress plates: Design for the draft, Making ceramic "stones that cry out", Boxcar Press website, Amaco ceramic printing inks, 3D Printing a Clay Cookie Cutter-Stamper

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.